sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Reject data using ICA > Reject data (all methods)</span>.
 We suggest that the analysis be done iteratively in the following seven steps:

-1. Visually reject unsuitable (e.g. paroxysmal) portions of the continuous data.
+1. Visually reject unsuitable (e.g., paroxysmal) portions of the continuous data.
 2. Separate the data into suitable short data epochs.
 3. Perform ICA on these epochs to derive their independent components.